bjackman/limmat-kernel/README.md

 development.
 It's not very hermetic, it can serve as inspiration but don't expect everything to Just Work on your system too.

-TODO: Figure out Ubuntu AppArmor issue then update docs below.
+TODO: I don't think the `vmtest` stuff works on Ubuntu due to AppArmor issues.

 ## Using on Debian